Tax Increment Area

 Without critical infrastructure improvements, the area lacks sufficient capacity to accommodate additional development.
 The TIA will provide the necessary investment in infrastructure to allow the area to reach its potential as a center for employment and services.

-View the proposed TIA Boundary Map
+View the TIA Boundary Map

 As demonstrated in the boundary map, the area is mostly large, undeveloped properties that produce limited property taxes.
 The streets and the stormwater facility are necessary to allow the area to develop to add living wage jobs and services for the Ridgefield community.
 These jobs and services will benefit not only residents of Ridgefield, but residents in our entire region.